DichromaticLB/wadu/README.md

 | DUMP(AMEMREAD($$rsp,0x200).'\x00\x00',"binary"); | <Writes 512 bytes read plus 2 null bytes to stream named binary> |

 ***
-A quirk of the PRINT command is that if it's only given a single vector to print it will provide an hexdump of it instead of printing it as a C string.
+A quirk of the PRINT command is that if it's only given a single vector to print it will generate an hexdump instead of printing it as a C string.

 | COMMAND       | OUTPUT        |
 | ------------- |:-------------:|